OscarFernandezMX/Cyclistic_data_analysis/cyclistic_data_analysis.md

 about the type of bicycle used, start and end date including time, information about the start and end station like name, id, and location coordinates (longitude and latitude).
-There is also an attribute for the type of user, wheter it is casual or member.
+There is also an attribute for the type of user, whether it is casual or member.
 This attribute is key to help us solving our business task.

 ## How data is stored?

-To store the data, we created a Data folder containing the 12 indivudual files (one per month).
+To store the data, we created a folder containing the 12 individual files (one per month).
 Then we extracted each csv file and removed the original zip files.
 After verifying that each file has the same structure, we joined them into a single csv file.
 This is the file that